avartscourses/Web_AR_Experience/README.md

 1. Open **Git Bash** (installed with Git).
-2. Set your name and email (used for commits): git config --global user.name "Your Name" git config --global user.email "your_email@domain.com"Αποθήκευση αποθετηρίου (κώδικα) τοπικά στον υπολογιστή
+2. Set your name and email (used for commits):

+   git config --global user.name "Your Name" git config --global user.email "your_email@domain.com"

 ### Git GUI for Workflow
 1. Open Git GUI.